Tycro-Games/tycro-games.github.io/_posts/2025-01-08-Creating-a-basic-Grand-Strategy-renderer-inspired-by-Europa-Universalis-4.md

 ![heightmap_texture_of_the_world]({{ page.img_path }}heightmap.bmp)

 This texture can be used to extract the height data from a single channel in order to create a 3D mesh.
-We can create this mesh by by populating the OpenGL buffers:
+We can create this mesh by populating the OpenGL buffers:
 ```cpp

 mesh->SetAttribute(Mesh::Attribute::Position, meshVertices);